-Definition of Semantic
+Definition of Semantics

-Types of Semantic
+Types of Semantics

 There are two types of Semantics:

-When a word suggests a set of associations, or it is an imaginative or emotional suggestion connected with the words, while readers can relate to such associations.
+When a word suggests a set of associations, or is an imaginative or emotional suggestion connected with the words, while readers can relate to such associations.
 Simply, it represents figurative meaning.
 Usually poets use this type of meaning in their poetry.

-Examples of Semantic from Literature
+Examples of Semantics in Literature

-Juliet: O, be some other name!
+“O, be some other name!

 What’s in a name? that which we call a rose